Woman Office Laptop

 Rett24 Logo

-After completing a higher degree in law, Kjetil Kolsrud went on to work with journalism and business and labour organizations.
-Twenty years later he wanted to do something different.
-Kolsrud went back to his roots in both the legal and editorial world—this time combining his knowledge of law and journalism to build something of his own: the startup online law newspaper Rett24.
+After twenty years Kjetil Kolsrud went back to his roots in the legal and editorial world.
+He combined his knowledge of law and journalism to build the startup online law newspaper Rett24.

 Challenge

-Adding to the deficiency of a dedicated designer were the constraints of time and limited resources—a perfect recipe for an uphill battle.
-However, due to Myklebust’s deep knowledge of Enonic XP the challenge was still accepted head-on.
+Adding to the challenges were the constraints of time and limited resources—a perfect recipe for an uphill battle.
+However, due to Myklebust’s deep knowledge of Enonic the challenge was still accepted head-on.

 Solution